lingxide/Locator/README.md

 > ./locator.sh

-You can quit by typeing `q` to save and quit or typeing `q!` to save without saving.
+You can quit by typeing `q` to save and quit or typeing `q!` to quit without saving.

 You can see what you logged in a day by:

 > ./locator.sh showlog

-You can entering debug mode by:
+You can enter debug mode by:

 > ./locator.sh debug [SN number]